elylucas/nest-ngconf/Guide.md

 > `APP_INTERCEPTOR` is imported from '@nestjs/core`.

-This is the method we will use to make sure our interceptor runs everywhere.
+This method is used to make sure our interceptor runs everywhere.

 Once applied, hit the `/missions` endpoint again and you should see the list of missions minus the `createdAt` and `createdBy` meta-data.

-Bonus: Add some additional meta data properties to data object (request id, timings, etc...).
+Bonus: Add some additional metadata properties to the data object (request id, timings, etc).
 Bonus: If the data coming back from the controller is undefined, throw a NotFoundException to send a 404 status.

-Now that we have mission data returning from our API, let's consume it from our Ionic app.
+Now that we have mission data returning from our API let's consume it from our Ionic app.

 ### Create Mission Interface

 First, we want to use a common model between our server and client to represent a Mission.
 However, we don't want to use the MissionEntity as that has member variables that aren't returned via the API (the `createdAt` and `createdBy` members) and it also has a dependency on the `class-transformer` library, which we don't want to import into our client app if we don't need to.
-Therefore, we will create a lightweight mission interface that can be used from both our front and back ends.
+Therefore, we create a lightweight mission interface that can be used from both our front and back ends.

 In the `src/shared/models` folder, create a file called `mission.ts` and add the following class to the file: